Theme & Learning Community Housing

 The Hill

-This residence option is for freshmen Environmental Resources Engineering, Mechanical Engineering, and Energy Systems Engineering majors in the Baduwa’t to Bay program.
+This residence option is for Environmental Resources Engineering, Mechanical Engineering, and Energy Systems Engineering majors in the Baduwa’t to Bay program.
 Residents will share living spaces and experience special programmatic activities focused around their majors that support the courses they are enrolled in.

 For more information visit baduwattobay.humboldt.edu